 A majority of members of a hearing panel must support a finding of responsibility for a violation.
 The University relies on the "preponderance of the evidence" standard to determine responsibility which means that the alleged violation was more likely to have occurred than not.

-Upon reaching a finding of responsibility, the hearing body shall determine the sanction, considering any previous disciplinary action for which the responding party has been found responsible.
+Upon reaching a finding of responsibility, the hearing body shall determine the resolution outcome, considering any previous disciplinary action for which the responding party has been found responsible.

-The result of the hearing and any sanction imposed are communicated to the responding party.
+The result of the hearing and any associated outcome resolution(s) are communicated to the responding party.
 Generally, this will occur within five (5) business days from the date of the hearing.
 There are some violations, as determined by law, for which a victim or victims will be notified about the outcome of a hearing.

-Hearing panels or administrative hearing officers who find a student or organization responsible for a violation of the Code of Conduct may issue outcomes and/or sanctions.
-Sanctions may be issued individually or a combination of sanctions may be imposed.
-The determination of sanctions is based upon a number of factors, including: the interest of the University community; the impact of the violation on the community, its members or its property; any previous conduct violations; and any mitigating or aggravating circumstances.
+Hearing panels or administrative hearing officers who find a student or organization responsible for a violation of the Code of Conduct may issue resolution outcomes.
+Outcomes may be issued individually or a combination of outcomes may be issues.
+Such determinations are based upon a number of factors, including: the interest of the University community; the impact of the violation on the community, its members or its property; any previous conduct violations; and any mitigating or aggravating circumstances.

 - Education: Educational activities, programs or interventions.

-- Warning: A notice in writing that institutional regulations have been violated and that subsequent violations may result in more serious outcomes.
+- Warning: A notice in writing that institutional regulations have been violated and that subsequent violations may result in more impactful outcomes.

 - Housing Restriction(s): Housing restrictions include, but are not limited to, restricted access to any or all parts of residence halls, the loss of room selection/lottery privileges, relocation to another residence hall facility, requirement to move on-campus at the student’s own expense, removal of guest privileges, and/or restriction from autonomous housing options.